 Once again tonight, Americans, or at least the always-declining number who think it worth their time, will tune in for the annual spectacle of the President’s State of the Union address.
 It’s worth taking a moment to remember that there was once a time when the whole practice was considered not just unseemly, but downright un-American.

 Our first two Presidents– Washington and Adams– delivered a personal address to Congress much like today.
-But when Thomas Jefferson was elected, he declined, instead sending a written text that was read to Congress by a clerk.
+But when Thomas Jefferson was elected, he declined,

 It’s true Jefferson was a notoriously shy and quiet public speaker.
 The strength of his rhetoric lay in the written word, not his oratory.
 But that wasn’t his only reason: to Jefferson, the whole process smacked of the “speech from the throne” delivered annually by the British monarch.